-- In setting the valuation assumptions to determine the Central Estimate of 10.1.1 an Outstanding Claim Liability and/or the Central Estimate of any Future Claim Liability, the Member must: - consider the relevant experience of the Entity or, if the relevant (a) experience of the Entity is not sufficiently credible, then consider the available relevant industry statistics or other information; - (b) consider the valuation methods used and the analysis of the Entity's relevant actual historical claims experience (from clause 7.1.3); - take into account any special features of, or trends in, the claims (C) experience; and - consider the consistency of the valuation basis as a whole, including: (d) consistency between the Central Estimate of the Outstanding Claim Liability and the Central Estimate of any Future Claim Liability allowing for changes in underwriting, pricing or similar issues, as well as consistency with the results of the actual versus expected analysis undertaken in Section 8.

-10.1.2 The Member must document, by Class of Business, the assumptions adopted with the rationale explained, including the extent to which the assumptions used are based on the historical experience of the Entity.
+- 10.1.1 In setting the valuation assumptions to determine the Central Estimate of an OCL and/or the Central Estimate of any FCL, the Member must: - (a) consider the relevant experience of the Entity or, if the relevant experience of the Entity is not sufficiently credible, then consider the available relevant industry statistics or other information; - (b) consider the valuation methods used and the analysis of the Entity's relevant actual historical claims experience (from clause 7.1.3); - (c) take into account any special features of, or trends in, the claims experience; and - (d) consider the consistency of the valuation basis as a whole, including: consistency between the Central Estimate of the OCL and the Central Estimate of any FCL allowing for changes in underwriting, pricing or similar issues, as well as consistency with the results of the actual versus expected analysis undertaken in Section 8. - 10.1.2 The Member must document, by Class of Business, the assumptions adopted with the rationale explained, including the extent to which the assumptions used are based on the historical experience of the Entity.
 If the assumptions for a Class of Business or grouping have changed from the Previous Valuation, then reasons for the change must be explained and documented.